macgile/DataGridFilter/README.md

 The **Nuget package** is available [here](https://www.nuget.org/packages/FilterDataGrid/).

 To understand how the filter works, you can consult the article posted on [CodeProject](https://www.codeproject.com/Articles/5292782/WPF-DataGrid-Filterable-multi-language).

+> **For operation closer to that of Excel, see the beta version available in the repository [FilterDataGrid-Beta](https://github.com/macgile/FilterDataGrid-Beta).
+This beta version uses a new filtering method that is completely different from the current version or the one commonly used to filter data (as far as I know).**

 ## How to use